Pork Tenderloin Medallions with Mushroom Gravy

 More Savory Suppers

-Pork Tenderloin with Mushroom Gravy features tender, sautéed medallions of pork tenderloin smothered in a savory mushroom gravy for a quick, one-pan, stovetop dinner that's sure to become a family favorite!
+Pork Tenderloin Medallions are tender, sautéed slices of pork tenderloin smothered in a savory mushroom gravy for an easy, one-pan, stove-top dinner that's sure to become a family favorite!

 Course: Main Course